-From the daily images obtained by the ARGUS coastal imaging station atop the Focus building, it is self-evident that the beaches of the northern Gold Coast are dynamic and continually changing.
+Figure 4.4 From the daily images obtained by the ARGUS coastal imaging station atop the Focus building, it is self-evident that the beaches of the northern Gold Coast are dynamic and continually changing.
 Bars move onshore and offshore and vary in shape from straight to crescentic, rips emerge and disappear, and the shoreline changes shape and translates landward and seaward in response to varying wave conditions and beach nourishment.
-As in previous reports, this section is included to provide a qualitative description of the observed beach changes during the present six-month monitoring period August 2007 to January 2008.
+As in previous reports, this section is included to provide a qualitative description of the observed beach changes during the present six-month monitoring period February to July 2008.
 The 'week-to-a-page' summary figures that are updated every week and made publicly available for inspection and download via the project web site, are used in this section to illustrate the observed beach changes.
 The objective is not to describe every characteristic of the northern Gold Coast beaches during this period, but rather the aim is to provide an overview of general trends and predominant features that were observed during this time.

 To summarise beach changes in some structured manner, it is useful to first outline a systematic beach classification scheme with which to undertake this qualitative analysis.
-For consistency, this same classification scheme was used in all previous NGCBPS coastal imaging reports, and will continue to be used in future reports to enable inter-comparison as the monitoring program continues.
+For consistency, this same classification scheme was used in all previous NGCBPS coastal imaging reports.